Quick Reaction Alert: QRA in the United Kingdom

-The radars were Type 93, and are being replaced by the Lockheed Martin AN/FPS-117 system.
+From 1997, the radars were the 1.1MW Plessey AR-320 (Type 93), and were replaced by the Lockheed Martin AN/FPS-117 system.

 QRA in the United States

 The United States refers to Quick Reaction Alert as Airspace Control Alert.

 QRA response

 Air traffic across Europe is controlled by Eurocontrol in Brussels.
 Military aircraft from Russia can be tracked across Norway, and reported to the Norwegian Joint Headquarters near Bodø, or the Combined Air Operations Centre 2 (CAOC UE) in Uedem, North Rhine-Westphalia close to the border with the Netherlands.
 Combined Air Operations Centre Finderup (CAOC Finderup), in Denmark, watches Russian aircraft and can alert the UK, and has RAF staff there.

-Russian Air Force Tupolev Tu-95 aircraft originate from the Olenya air base on the Kola Peninsula and Tupolev Tu-160 Blackjack aircraft come from the Engels-2 base near Saratov.
+Russian Air Force Tupolev Tu-95 aircraft originate from the Olenya air base on the Kola Peninsula.
+Tupolev Tu-160 Blackjack aircraft come from the Engels-2 base near Saratov.
 The Tu-95 aircraft are on 12-14 hour missions, and when tracked across Norway have been colloquially referred to with the codename of zombies.

 A QRA response involves the fighter aircraft being scrambled to investigate an infringement of the NATO country's airspace or area of interest.